Goals and Achievements of Major Initiatives

 Employee Education and Training

-The DIC Group offers an information security e-learning program to employees in Japan, the Asia–Pacific region, and the Americas and Europe, in which 90% of eligible employees take part.
+The DIC Group offers an information security e-learning program to employees in Japan, the Asia–Pacific region, and the Americas and Europe, in which more than 90% of eligible employees take part.
 The Group also provides training dealing with targeted email attacks to increase employees’ awareness of security.
-In response to the post-pandemic “new normal,” the Group is currently formulating guidelines that accommodate various work styles, which it will work to disseminate to employees worldwide.
+In response to the post-pandemic “new normal,” the Group is currently formulating guidelines that accommodate new work styles, notably telework, which it will work to disseminate to employees worldwide.